 Meetings

-At a minimum, the Committee will meet four times a year.
+At a minimum, the RTOC will meet four times a year.
 Additional meetings will be scheduled if necessary, contingent upon available funds.
-Meetings will be conducted by the co-chairs, including facilitation and management of the agenda.
+Meetings will be conducted by the Co-Chairs, including facilitation and management of the agenda.

 RTOC members should make every effort to attend meetings.
 If they are absent, they will abide by the decisions made in their absence.
 If they cannot attend, members have the responsibility of presenting their opinions through their alternates or other means (e.g. letter, email).
 Recommendations and actions will be made by RTOC representatives and will reflect the spirit of consensus to the extent possible.

-Full RTOC meetings will be open to EPA employees, and all Tribal members and staff.
+Full RTOC meetings will be open to EPA employees, and all tribal members and staff.
 Tribal leaders are invited to attend.
-Persons other than EPA staff or Tribal members and staff may be invited to attend at the discretion of the Committee.
+Persons other than EPA staff or tribal members and staff may be invited to attend at the discretion of the RTOC.

 Administration

-EPA will staff the RTOC.
-EPA will arrange RTOC meetings; distribute information, agenda & minutes to members; provide support for particular projects or tasks.
-Tribal representatives on the RTOC will be compensated for their participation to the fullest extent possible.
+EPA will participate in and help plan all RTOC meetings.
+EPA RTOC Co-Chairs and support staff will arrange RTOC meetings; distribute information, agenda & minutes to members; provide support for particular projects or tasks.
+Tribal representatives on the RTOC may use available GAP grant funds to support participation.

 Charter Amendment and Review

 As the RTOC's role and responsibilities evolve, it may amend this document as necessary.
-This charter will be reviewed at least annually by the tribal caucus and full RTOC; any proposed amendments shall be developed by the Tribal Caucus and Charter Workgroup, disseminated for review and input by all the Tribes in Region 9, and voted upon by the Tribal Caucus, then approved or not approved by the full RTOC at the next suitable meeting.
+This charter will be reviewed at least annually by the RTOC; any proposed amendments shall be developed by the Tribal Caucus and Charter Workgroup, disseminated for review and input by all the tribes in Region 9, and voted upon by the Tribal Caucus, then approved or not approved by the the RTOC at the next suitable meeting.